 Months pass, time flows, and tidings from the people of Atlantia weigh heavy upon our ears.
 As the contest for control between the York and Lancaster families ignites, there is no doubt that civil war will soon be upon us.
 Welcome to War of the Wings 13, The War of the Roses!
 Atlantia’s wings (East – House of Lancaster – Red Roses vs. West – House of York – White Roses) will once again vie for dominance at Elchenburg Castle!

-If you would like to volunteer as staff for War of the Wings 13, please contact the Autocrat.
+If you would like to volunteer at War of the Wings 13, please click here to sign up!

 SITE: Elchenburg Castle 2239 Center Road, Boonville, NC 27011.
 For more information on site rules and restrictions, click here.